Monad (functional programming): Program logging

 That allows us to more easily log the effects of bar and foo on x.

 int * string denotes a pseudo-coded monadic value. bind and return are analogous to the corresponding functions of the same name.

 In fact, int * string, bind, and return form a monad.

-Variations

-At a mathematical level, some monads have particularly nice properties and are uniquely fitted to certain problems.

 Additive monads

 An additive monad is a monad endowed with an additional closed, associative, binary operator mplus and an identity element under mplus, called mzero.

 The Maybe monad can be considered additive, with Nothing as mzero and a variation on the OR operator as mplus.

 List is also an additive monad, with the empty list [] acting as mzero and the concatenation operator ++ as mplus.

 Intuitively, mzero represents a monadic wrapper with no value from an underlying type, but is also considered a "zero" (rather than a "one") since it acts as an absorber for bind, returning mzero whenever bound to a monadic function.

 This property is two-sided, and bind will also return mzero when any value is bound to a monadic zero function.

 In category-theoretic terms, an additive monad qualifies once as a monoid over monadic functions with bind (as all monads do), and again over monadic values via mplus.